-The video (above) does a great job showing how the younger generation is told what to look like, but when you consider that Dove is owned by Unilever, who also sells Slim Fast, is it all a bit hypocritical?
+The video (above) does a great job showing how youngsters are told what they should look like, but when you consider what other brands are owned by the consumer goods firm, things start to seem a bit hypocritical.

 Unilever’s subsidiary in India, Hindustan Lever Limited (HLL), markets Fair & Lovely Skin Cream and Lotion, the largest selling skin care product in India.
-Fair & Lovely is being promoted as a “fairness face cream” that will lighten your dark skin.
-Through their advertisements, Hindustan Lever spreads the message that a light skin is better than a dark skin.
+Fair & Lovely is being promoted as a “fairness face cream” to lighten dark skin.
+Through their advertisements, Hindustan Lever spreads the message that a light skin is better than dark.
 Here’s a short ad, translated into English.

 And equally interesting, is this ad for Fair & Lovely, targetted at men.

-I think it all comes down to people wanting what they don’t have.
-If you want to be thin, “drink Slim Fast,” if you want to be white, “use Fair & Lovely Skin Cream,” if you want to stand up against the fashion industry, whilst maintaining your beautiful skin, “use Dove.”
+I think a lot of it comes down to people wanting what they don’t have.
+If you want to be thin, “drink Slim Fast” (also Unilever-owned) if you want to be white, “use Fair & Lovely,” if you want to stand up against the darker side of the fashion industry while maintaining your beautiful skin, “use Dove.”

-Is it hypocrisy, or simply catering to the consumer?
-Would the consumer have these needs if it wasn’t for the advertiser?
+Hypocrisy, or catering to the consumer?
+On a deeper level, would the consumer even have these supposed needs if it wasn’t for the advertiser?